turbolytics/latte/README.md

 # signals-collector

-Signals collector is a modern Extract Transform and Aggregate (ETA) tool.
+Signals collector is a modern Extract Transform Load (ELT) tool.

 Signals Collector queries data at the source and only creates analytics data necessary for insights, leaving the operational data in the operational data store.